CULTURE

 Gluten-free in Japan?
 Read our post about Gluten-Free Restaurants in Tokyo or browse gluten-free experiences on byFood.

-3. Good for Your Gut
+3. Good for your gut

-The main ingredient in soba noodles, buckwheat flour is high in fiber.
+The main ingredient in soba noodles, buckwheat flour, is high in fiber.
 Dietary fiber keeps food moving through the digestive tract and contributes to a fuller, more satisfied feeling, reducing overeating.

-4. Plant Protein
+4. Plant protein

 There are 6-8 grams of protein in a 2-ounce (dry) serving of soba.
 Protein is an essential component for building muscles and bones, and increases feelings of satiety, so you feel fuller for longer.
-And it is a plant protein, so vegetarians and vegans alike can enjoy soba noodles.
+Buckwheat is also a plant protein, so vegetarians and vegans alike can enjoy soba noodles.
 Looking for more plant-based Japanese foods?
 See our blog post about Vegetarian Restaurants in Tokyo and our Tokyo Vegan Guide

 Soba box

-If you are too busy to try making your own or you want to try out a more authentic feel, then you can dine out at a soba noodle restaurant.
+If you are too busy to try making your own soba or you want to try out a more authentic feel, then you can dine out at a soba noodle restaurant.
 These restaurants are all over the country, and you’ll likely see displays of plastic food models outside the shops.
 You can also enjoy soba experiences during a variety of food tours and cooking classes in Japan, and taste these healthy buckwheat noodles for yourself.

 We strive to be as accurate as possible and keep up with the changing landscape of Japan's food and travel industries.
 If you spot any inaccuracies, please send a report.